The Coming of Atlas: Plot summary

 Superman is getting more tired and beaten up as the fight continues.
-Lois remembers a conversation with Clark that morning that he said he wanted to spend his life with her and intimate embrace they shared afterwards.
+Lois remembers a conversation with Clark that morning when he said he wanted to spend his life with her and the intimate embrace they shared afterward.
 Lois admits Clark is her world and worries for his life.
 Lana Lang tries to send help as Lexcorp's C.E.O. but is fired as all Lexcorp employees are contractually forbidden to help Superman in any way.
 Supergirl comes to help Superman and a man on a roof communicates with someone who refers to the figure as Colonel.
 A satellite with the words "Hotel 7734" written on it fires a beam of energy that weakens Supergirl.
 Atlas believes her to be an Amazon and proclaims "easy to fight easy to.." but Superman sends him flying and tells Supergirl to fly away to find out what going on and avenge him if he falls.
 Atlas returns commenting that it was a pity that Supergirl fled.
-Atlas stomps on Superman and then defeats Steel and Bibbo, asking if anyone else would fight him.
-Krypto then appears, stating in broken English, "This One hurt Man.
-Krypto loves Man, Krypto hurt this One."
+Atlas stomps on Superman and then defeats Steel and Bibbo Bibbowski, asking if anyone else would fight him.
+Krypto then appears, stating in broken English: "This One hurt Man.
+Krypto loves Man, Krypto hurt this One".